-During long stretches of travel, listening to podcasts or audiobooks makes the journey more enjoyable.
-It’s an opportunity to engage your mind and feel productive—even when the seatbelt lights are on or you’re stuck at the wheel.
-Just be sure to download or set up your queue ahead of time so you’re well stocked before take-off, and to avoid fumbling and searching for the next best TED Talk while driving.
+During long stretches of travel, listening to podcasts or audiobooks can make the journey more enjoyable.
+It’s an opportunity to engage your mind and feel productive—even when the seat belt lights are on or you’re stuck at the wheel.
+Just be sure to download or set up your queue ahead of time so you’re well stocked before take-off.
+This will help you avoid fumbling and searching for the next best TED Talk while driving.

-Bringing a mentholated vapor rub in a small container can come in handy to block the strange odors we can sometimes encounter on planes, trains, and shared automobiles.
+Bring a mentholated vapor rub in a small container to block any strange odors; we sometimes encounter these on planes, trains, and shared automobiles.
 Put a small dab in or just under your nose, and when you need the delightful eucalyptus scent reactivated, just give your sniffer a little pinch.
 Bonus: You can also use your mentholated rub to soothe bug bites!

 If you or a travel buddy have mobility challenges that make it difficult to race through the airport to catch a flight or get to baggage claim on time, call the airline a few days before your flight.
-You can request wheelchair service at check-in for your departure, and on the jet bridge for your arrival.
+You can request wheelchair service at check in for your departure and on the jet bridge for your arrival.
 You can also request a lift from a courtesy transport (a.k.a. golf cart) to make a connection.
-No need to add stress to your body and mind when they’re already entering vay-cay mode.
+No need to add stress to your body and mind when they’re already entering vacay mode.

 Tip #5: Get those upgrades

 If you land in your destination city late at night and need to rent a car, you can often get a larger car for the same price if you ask nicely.
-The economy cars are usually rented by other customers during the daytime, so the clerk may hook you up with a spacious SUV if you’re clearly tired from your travels but still polite in asking (plus, having sleepy or restless kids with you can help your case).
+The economy cars are usually rented by other customers during the daytime, so the clerk may hook you up with a spacious SUV if you’re clearly tired from your travels.
+Just remember to ask politely (plus, having sleepy or restless kids with you can help your case).